bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

 the resources to the html document head, causing the Javascript library to be available in the global namespace and the custom CSS styling to be applied.

-One example is including the JS and CSS files for `KaTex`_ (a Javascript-based typesetting library that supports LaTex) in order to create a ``LaTexLabel`` custom model.
+One example is including the JS and CSS files for `KaTeX`_ (a Javascript-based typesetting library that supports LaTeX) in order to create a ``LatexLabel`` custom model.

 .. code-block:: python

     class LatexLabel(Label):
-        """A subclass of the Bokeh built-in `Label` that supports rendering LaTex using the KaTex typesetting library.
+        """A subclass of the Bokeh built-in `Label` that supports rendering LaTeX using the KaTeX typesetting library.
         """
         __javascript__ = "https://cdnjs.cloudflare.com/ajax/libs/KaTeX/0.6.0/katex.min.js"
         __css__ = "https://cdnjs.cloudflare.com/ajax/libs/KaTeX/0.6.0/katex.min.css"